-There are many ways to personalise your Android phone.
-One of the coolest is to change the icons for your apps.
-You can install full icon packs that cover all of your apps, or simply update a few to something you like more.
+One of the best ways to personalise your Android phone is to change the icons for your apps.
+You can install fully themed icon packs that cover all of your apps, or simply update a few to something you like more.

 If you’re coming from a different third party launcher you may be able to import your setup instead.